AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Results and Evaluation

-Flood event performance is quantified using precision and recall.
-Precision measures the fraction of predicted flood events that coincide with observed threshold exceedances on the same day, reflecting the model's false-alarm behaviour.
-Recall quantifies the fraction of observed flood events that are successfully identified, indicating sensitivity to true extremes.
-These metrics are computed exclusively for the predefined test basins under a strict zero-day timing criterion.
+Flood event performance is quantified using three standard verification metrics.
+The probability of detection (POD), also known as recall, measures the fraction of observed flood events that are correctly identified by the model, indicating sensitivity to true extremes.
+The false alarm ratio (FAR) measures the fraction of predicted flood events that do not correspond to an observed exceedance, quantifying the rate of spurious warnings.
+Precision, defined as $1 - \text{FAR}$, gives the complementary view: the fraction of predicted events that coincide with genuine observed exceedances.
+These metrics are computed exclusively for the predefined test basins under a strict zero-day timing criterion, requiring exact-day coincidence between predicted and observed threshold exceedances with no allowed temporal lag.

-When evaluated using exact day-to-day event matching, the AIFL model displays a strongly conservative event-detection behaviour (Table~\ref{tab:moe0_event_stats}).
-Across all return periods, global precision is equal to 1.0, meaning that every predicted flood exceedance corresponds to an observed event occurring on the same day and that no false alarms are produced.
-Such behaviour indicates that AIFL triggers flood alerts only under clear hydrological signal conditions, a property that is particularly important for operational early-warning systems where false positives can lead to loss of user trust and unnecessary mobilization of personnel and limited emergency resources \cite{barnes2007, schroter2017}.

-This high reliability is accompanied by a limited but systematic recall.
-For frequent events (1.5–2-year return periods), the model captures approximately half of all observed exceedances (global recall of 0.54 and 0.51, respectively).
-Recall decreases progressively with event rarity, reaching 0.32 for 50-year floods, reflecting an increasing number of missed extremes.
-These results indicate that AIFL prioritizes precision over sensitivity, effectively filtering marginal or uncertain events while retaining robust detection of the strongest signals.
-Improving recall for rare extremes without compromising the current zero–false-alarm behaviour remains an important direction for future development.